gyorilab/mira/docs/index.md

 #### Common use-cases

-- If we had five different template representing variations of the base SIR epidemiological model, we can combine them using model composition.
+If we had five different template models representing variations of the base SIR epidemiological model, we can combine them using model composition.

 ```python